KVerbruggen/iRon/README.md

 This project provides a few lightweight overlays for iRacing.
 Included are: a relative display with optional minimap, a dashboard with fuel calculator, a throttle/brake input graph, and a standings display.

+This version of the project has some modifications supporting the way I use iRacing.

+Personally it's mostly used as a streaming overlay, as these days most of the data is available directly in the iRacing HUD.

+# Note from the original creator ([lespalt/iRon](https://github.com/lespalt/iRon))

 I created iRon for my own personal use.
 As such, its feature set is limited to what I considered sensible in practice given the way I use iRacing.
 I don't currently plan to extend it further.
 That said, I'm making it available in the hope it might be useful to others in the iRacing community, either for direct use or as a starting point for other homebrew overlays.

 The project's code base aims to be small, easy to modify, and free of external dependencies.

+If you like this project enough to wonder whether you can contribute financially: first of all, thank you!
+I'm not looking for donations, but **please consider giving to Ukraine-related charities instead**.

 # Contents <!-- omit in toc -->